How Hard Can It Be?

 If you could watch cells and nerves on your tongue through a powerful microscope as someone burnt them with a flame you would actually see them get physically damaged as they sent a mad “heat and pain!” signal to your brain.
 If you watched them as you ate a habanero chili the same urgent message would be sent, but NO HARM would be happening to the cells!
 No harm whatsoever.

 Once you process this info you can really start to relax and enjoy hot food.
 It’s “capsaicin” that’s responsible for that burn and pain sensation.
 Marvellous stuff!
 Capsaicin selectively binds to a protein known as TRPV1 that resides on the membranes of pain and heat-sensing neurons.
 TRPV1 is a heat-activated calcium channel that usually opens between 37 and 45°C. When capsaicin binds to TRPV1, it causes the channel to open at or below normal human body temperature, which is why capsaicin is linked to the sensation of heat.
 Glorious heat!
 So what happens when you add chillis to your grub is your body thinks it is being exposed to heat.
 Your tolerance for heat in the exposed tissues goes so low that the temperature of your own body is mistaken for a serious burn.
-Your brain says ouch! and eina! at first, but once you know what’s happening you learn to say Ooh! and Aah! and you get to LURV that sensation and the feeling of well-being that follows.
+Your brain says ouch! and eina! at first, but once you know what’s happening, you learn to say to your brain, Relax! and then you can say Ooh! and Aah! and you get to LURV that sensation and the feeling of well-being that follows.

 So: You can go on a long boring run for your endorphin pleasure, or you can sit and enjoy a delicious meal for the same effect!